billyrrr/onto/README.md

 ### Create Flask View

 You can create a flask view to specify how a view model is read and changed.

-## Architecture Discussion

-Flask-boiler is built on facade pattern, and allows front-end to read and write to objects that are abstractions of domain models.

-### Disambiguation

-There are 2+ ways to run the view layer.
-1. Document-As-View: Persist all view models to firestore, and client reads/writes to firestore.

-    * Document is refreshed every time the bounding domain models change
-    * Firestore serves Document at near 0 latency (cached) if the client attaches a listener to the view model
-    * Performance depends on **how often the domain model is changed**

-2. Flask-As-View: only the binding structure is persisted, and client reads/writes to flask REST API resources.

-    * Bounding domain models are read every time the client requests the resource
-    * May experience latency, but overall lower in server cost since the ViewModel is not persisted
-    * Performance depends on **how often the view model is read**

-3. A combination of 1 and 2: build read-intensive microservices with Document-As-View and change-intensive microservices with Flask-As-View.

-Flask-boiler is mostly for building a fast prototype of your backend.
-As you keep developing your product, we recommend that you switch to a relational database for your domain model layer if your data has many references, and WebSocket/REST API for view layer.
-This does not mean that flask-boiler is not runtime efficient, but that simplicity is always a compromise and firestore can be expensive.

-### Performance

-Document-As-View has better performance if data is read more than it's changed, and the view models served are limited or specific to a user.

-Flask-As-View has better performance when the domain model is changed often, and the client rarely reads all data available to a specific user.

-Flask-boiler is not a well-tested concept, but criticisms are welcomed.
-At least, we can strive to build a backend framework that is simple and friendly to beginners who want to prototype their backend easily so that they can focus on transforming ideas.

 ## Advantages